hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

      * <p>
      * This value SHALL be the DER encoding of the presented elliptic curve
      * public key.<br/>
-     * This field is REQUIRED and MUST NOT be empty.
+     * This field is OPTIONAL (that is, it can initially be null)
+     * but once set, it can no longer be null.
      */
     bytes tss_encryption_key = 4;